 Malaysia has several types of companies and corporations.
-However, foreigners prefer the Labuan International Company because it provides 100% foreign ownership and lower taxes than all of the others.
+However, foreigners prefer the Labuan Company.
+Specifically the formal name is the Labuan International Company.
+Most foreigners choose this company type because it provides 100% foreign ownership.
+In addition, it lower taxes more than all of the others.

 In 1989, the Malaysian government made Labuan into an International Offshore Finance Center.
-In 1990, the Offshore Companies Act created its offshore corporate laws.
+Then, in 1990, the Offshore Companies Act created its offshore corporate laws.
 In addition, there are the Offshore Banking Act of 1990 and the Labuan Trust Companies Act of 1990.
 The Labuan Companies Act of 2010 currently oversees the formation, activities, and taxation of a Labuan International Company.
-The Labuan Offshore Financial Services Authority (LOFSA) is the sole regulatory agency overseeing these laws.
+Finally, Labuan Offshore Financial Services Authority (LOFSA) is the sole regulatory agency overseeing these laws.

 In the 1980’s, Malaysia wanted to compete against Hong Kong for offshore entity business.
 While being popular with Asians as a tax haven, it remains under the radar for residents of other countries seeking a tax haven.
 Non-Malaysian sourced income is tax free.
-Air Asia airlines bases its operations in Labuan to avoid paying income taxes which allows them to keep their fares low to be competitive with larger airlines.
-From 2015 to 2017, more than $550 billion USD was held by Labuan offshore legal entities.
+As a result, Air Asia airlines bases its operations in Labuan to avoid paying income taxes.
+Thus, it allows them to keep their fares low to be competitive with larger airlines.
+From 2015 to 2017, Labuan offshore legal entities held more than $550 billion USD .

 Labuan is an autonomous federal area of Malaysia, much like an independent state.
 It is actually a small island off the coast of Borneo, but owned by Malaysia.
 Its population is only around 85,000.